sergueik/selenium_java/spiderman/README.md

 #### Info

-This directory contains a replica of  [spiderman](https://github.com/hristo-vrigazov/spiderman) Selenium recorder proxy project by Hristo Vrigazov
+This directory contains a replica of  [spiderman](https://github.com/hristo-vrigazov/spiderman) a.k.a. [bromium](https://github.com/hristo-vrigazov/bromium) Selenium recorder proxy project by Hristo Vrigazov